kokoko3k/koko-aio-slang/docs-ng.md

 	Quality
 		Smearing visual quality (the higher, the more samples, the slower).
     Use coarse sampling
-        Useful to increase the apparent blur size while when the samples number is low.
+        Useful to increase the apparent blur size while thmber of samples (quality) is low.
     Post sharpness filter.
         Compensates for the loss of sharpness due to the previous parameter.